 - Remove the steak from the heat and let rest for 10-15 minutes.
 I know this seems like a long wait but doing this will allow the juices to settle inside the steak so when you slice it the juice will be in every bite instead of running all over your plate.

 We served our steak with roasted garlic.
-It’s a perfect paring and incredibly simple to make.
+It’s a perfect pairing and incredibly simple to make.
 Simply cut the top off of a head of garlic.
-Drizzle it with olive oil and salt then place it cut side down in an oven proof dish.
+Drizzle it with olive oil and salt then place it cut side down in an ovenproof dish.
 Cover tightly with tinfoil and bake at 375° for about 30 minutes.
 The top will get caramelized and each clove of garlic will be soft and spreadable.

 When I was at Heinen’s picking up my steaks I found a special treat in the produce department.
 This month Chanterelle mushrooms are available.
 They are sweet, meaty and slightly peppery.
 They’re a perfect accompaniment for our steak.
 I simply sautéed them in a little olive oil and a slash of white wine.